NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 5.md

 The man went and reported to the Jews that it was Jesus who had made him well.

 ###### 16
-Therefore, the Jews began persecuting Jesus because he was doing these things on the Sabbath.Honoring the Father and the Son
+Therefore, the Jews began persecuting Jesus because he was doing these things on the Sabbath.

+### Honoring the Father and the Son

 ###### 17
 Jesus responded to them, **"My Father** **is still working, and I am working also."**